-In order to anticipate market changes and provide a level of security for all funds, collateralization is required for all City funds held in the depository as available funds, in certificates of deposit, and for repurchase agreements.
-With the exception of deposits secured with irrevocable letters of credit at 100% of amount, the collateralization level will be 102% of market value of principal and accrued interest.
-Evidence of the pledged collateral shall be maintained by the Director of Finance, or a third party financial institution.
-Collateral shall be reviewed at least monthly to assure that the market value of the pledged securities is adequate.
-If upon review, the collateral is found to be of inadequate value, the City will notify the pledging financial institution to immediately provide additional collateral.
+In order to anticipate market changes, provide a level of security for all funds, and comply with Texas Government Code Chapter 2257, collateralization is required for all City funds held depositories, certificates of deposit, and repurchase agreements.
+With the exception of deposits secured with irrevocable letters of credit at 100% of the amount, the collateralization level will be 102% of market value of principal and accrued interest.